csalgo70/DevLabs/EvalAzureDocDb.md

 Need to support the following queries in an efficient manner as the response times are very important for us.

 - Get the top 1 document ordered by SLA date field.
-    > - Select is flexible enough to meet our needs
+    > - Filter criteria based on tenant or agent name
     > - Order By is not supported but we could use Store Procedure to achieve it.
-Performance issues ?
+Performance issues due to full collection scan?

 - Get a list of transactions (brief data) based on filter criteria
+    > - Select is flexible enough to meet our needs along with projections
 - Get a transaction document given a key field value

 ##Pending Investigations